 I have reviewed the kind of treatment you get when booking hotel stays through Fine Hotels & Resorts at the Shangri-La properties in Sydney and Cairns.

-Beyond the actual travel booking benefits and discounts, there’s also the potential to gain Gold elite status in five hotel loyalty programs:
+Beyond the actual travel booking benefits and discounts, there’s also the potential to gain elite status in four hotel loyalty programs:

 - Hilton Honors Gold: this program has a global reach and good complimentary upgrade and breakfast benefits